slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Avoiding conflict will not keep peace, will rot it.
 Rotten peace builds resentment.' -- EF*

+> *'War is what happens when language fails.' -- Margaret Atwood*

 Don’t avoid *relevant* conflicts.
 Small (but relevant) conflicts will grow into big conflicts.
 Neutrality is not possible.
 Anyway preserve your freedom as much as possible.